Nozgood/P4_chess_manager/README.md

 ## Launching

 1. Open a terminal and go to the project's root directory
-2. Launch the application by running the following command: `python main.py`
+2. Launch the application by running the following command: `python3 main.py`
 3. Enjoy ! :D

 ## Flask8